 - 4.6.1.
 The EVC will be a champion for all aspects of visits and outdoor learning. - 4.6.2.
 They will challenge colleagues across all curriculum areas to use visits and outdoor learning effectively in order to provide a wide range of outcomes for children and young people and contribute towards establishment effectiveness. - 4.6.3.
-They will support and /oversee the planning of all external visits through the School's software, Evolve, ensuring: - so that well considered and prepared arrangements can lead to well-managed, engaging, relevant, enjoyable and memorable visits. / outdoor learning and ensure that - planning complies with the employers requirements - and that the arrangements are ready for approval within agreed time scales. - 4.6.4.
+They will support and oversee the planning of all external visits through the School's software, Evolve, ensuring: - well considered and prepared arrangements can lead to well-managed, engaging, relevant, enjoyable and memorable visits. - visits and trips are carried out in line with the Educational Visits policy - planning complies with the employers requirements - and that the arrangements are ready for approval within agreed time scales. - 4.6.4.
 The EVC will support the Headteacher in approval decisions so that all those with responsibility have the competence to fulfil their roles. - 4.6.5.
-Ensure that activity is evaluated against its aims for learning and development, that good practice is shared, any issues are followed up and comply with statutory and employers requirements. - 4.6.6.
-The EVC will keep the senior leadership team and Governors informed about the visits/outdoor learning taking place and their contribution to establishment effectiveness. with appropriate management reports.
+The EVC will ensure that activity is evaluated against its aims for learning and development, that good practice is shared, any issues are followed up and comply with statutory and employers requirements. - 4.6.6.
+The EVC will keep the senior leadership team and Governors informed about the visits/outdoor learning taking place and their contribution to establishment effectiveness, with appropriate management reports.